Return of Title IV (Federal) Aid

 If you withdraw before completing 60 percent of the term, you "earn" federal funds in direct proportion to the length of time you were enrolled.
 The percentage of earned aid is determined by dividing the total number of calendar days enrolled by the total number of calendar days in the term.
 If you complete 60 percent of the term, you earn all federal financial aid for the term.

 The responsibility to repay unearned aid is shared by the institution (St. Thomas) and the student.
 The institution's share is the lesser of unearned aid or unearned institutional charges.
+The institution will return unearned funds for which it is responsible no later than 45 days from the determination of a student’s withdrawal.
 The institution's share must be repaid to the federal aid programs in the following order, before the student's share is considered:

 - Federal Direct Unsubsidized Loan